Are you subscribed to receive Kendra’s weekly newsletter?

 Embrace Your Freedom

-By letting go of perfectionism, taking care of our well-being, setting boundaries, reacting with curiosity rather than personalizing, and avoiding comparisons, we can pave the way for a happier, healthier, and more successful second half of 2024!
+By letting go of perfectionism, taking care of our well-being, setting boundaries, reacting with curiosity rather than personalizing, and avoiding comparisons, we can pave the way for a happier, healthier, and more successful year!